What is Public Health?

 When can I start the MPH program?

-Applications are reviewed each year beginning in March for a fall semester start.
+Applications are reviewed beginning in November each year for a fall semester start.

 Is the GRE required for admission?